vivaria/edisonrul.ing/docs/source/cards/b/batteryman-micro-cell.md

 ### Card Rulings

-●If Batteryman Micro-Cell is flipped face-up with Ceasefire, etc., you will still draw 1 card when it is destroyed in battle and sent to the GY.
+*   If Batteryman Micro-Cell is flipped face-up with Ceasefire, etc., you will still draw 1 card when it is destroyed in battle and sent to the GY.